terminaldweller/mutator/README.md

 ### Contributions
 For a full description please read `Contributions.md` in the repo root.<br/>
+You can also choose to contact me directly if you want to.<br/>

 ### Support
 Well, I don't have the Misra-C:2012 Document.
 If you or your organization/company are willing to donate a copy to mutator, hit me up.<br/>